alkimya/ketu/README.md

 Little library to compute positions of planets, generate time series and calendars based on planetaries aspects.

-Need pyswisseph: `pip install pyswisseph`
+Need pyswisseph: `pip install pyswisseph` and numpy: `pip install numpy`

 At the moment, compute planets positions and aspect for a date, interactively.